DCAN-Labs/abcd-hcp-pipeline/docs/index.md

 This stage involves four broad steps:

 1. Standard pre-processing
-1. Application of a respiratory motion filter
+1. Optional application of a respiratory motion filter
 1. Motion censoring followed by standard re-processing
 1. Construction of parcellated timeseries